Otavalo Ecuador – Things to do beyond the Market

 CHALLENGE YOURSELF HIKING THE VOLCANO IMBABURA

-I did, they organized my private tour to the Volcano Imbabura as I told them I would walk slow.
-The private tour costed only 25usd extra.
+I did, they organized my private tour to the Volcano Imbabura as I told them I would walk slowly.
+The private tour cost only 25 USD extra.
 A total of 100 USD.

 It took us 4 hours to reach the top and about 3 to get back.

 Everything went just fine, and the guide was very knowledgeable.
-The only couple of negative notes was that we had to wait for 1 hour for our private transfer back despite the guide notified the office of our arrival time.
-Also, I was supposed to get a lunch box, but I got just a couple of snacks.
+The only couple of negative notes were that we had to wait for 1 hour for our private transfer back, despite the guide notifying the office of our arrival time.
+Also, I was supposed to get a lunchbox, but I got just a couple of snacks.

-I hope you are now inspire to spend more time in Otavalo and do all the amazing things around this interesting town.
+I hope you are now inspired to spend more time in Otavalo and do all the amazing things around this interesting town.

 Choose where to stay in Otavalo on this interactive map